EB1811/dev-articles/svelteIntro.md

 Replace App.svelte

-Variables + reactivity
+### Variables + reactivity
-Need to store field text + api result items (planets).
+Variables are created in the script tag.
 We can create a string variable and display it in the DOM very easily.
-In the script tag, create a variable like so
 ```javascript
 let name: string = ‘pokemon searcher’
 ```